lithander/CoreSociety/README.md

 All but the most basic missions will require your program to write to the memory of adjacent cores to change their program and thus make them work towards your goal.
 Usually the grid is initialized with "enemy" cores who will try to prevent you from achieving a high score by spending all their energy to decrease the score.
 So the first part of the sim is usually spend on getting board control, then you can spend the remaining total energy budget on getting the score up.

+***Getting started***

+Download the repository and just start the prebuild executable (CoreSociety.exe) or build it yourself.

+Click on the top left icon to open a scenario.
+A click on the 'Play' Icon starts the simulation.

+You can click on a listing in the 'Deck' to open a second window that allows you to modify the listing which defines the core's memory contents.
+That way you can change the initial state of the simulation to attain a favorable outcome.

+To learn more about the instruction set and how to program a core have a look at the Documenation.pdf.

+Last but not least there are reference solutions supplied if you are stuck with a mission.

+Have fun!